 Missed Applying for Canada Summer Jobs (CSJ)?

-Missed Applying for Canada Summer Jobs (CSJ)?
+Missed Applying for Canada Summer Jobs (CSJ) 2024?
 More Youth Wage Subsidies

-One of Canada’s largest wage subsidy initiatives is the federal government’s annual Canada Summer Jobs (CSJ) program, which provides up to 50%-100% of employee’s minimum wages during full-time work from 6 – 16 weeks.
-This program is extremely popular and exhausts it’s funding each year.
-What many employers learn a bit too late about this program is that they are often required to apply in December or January with their eligible positions and candidates in mind.
+One of Canada’s largest wage subsidy initiatives is the federal government’s annual Canada Summer Jobs (CSJ) program.
+This program provides up to 50%-100% of an employee’s wage for full-time work for 6 to 16 weeks.
+This program is extremely popular and exhausts its funding each year.
+Many employers learn too late about this program, as they should apply in December or January with their eligible positions and candidates in mind.
+This year’s application deadline closed on January 10, 2024.

-If you’re looking to hire a youth during this season but missed the application window for Canada Summer Jobs (CSJ) program, there are still a ton of Canadian federal and provincial wage subsidies you can apply for.
+If you plan to hire a youth during this season but missed the application window for Canada Summer Jobs (CSJ) program, there are still Canadian federal and provincial wage subsidies available.

-This article will cover some of the top wage subsidy, grant, and tax credit programs that can go towards your labor costs for eligible positions and projects.
+This article will cover some of the top wage subsidy, grant, and tax credit programs that can support your labor costs for eligible positions and projects.

 Top Youth Wage Subsidies: